-- Mount Hess Copper-Gold Project in Central Queensland: EPM 18864 and EPM 19252 where historical exploration has identified zones up to 10 metres wide containing elevated copper and gold grades with strike lengths in excess of 200 metres. - Amber Creek Molybdenum-Tin-Tungsten Project, north Queensland: EPM 18865 where previous exploration has identified extensive and cross-cutting mineralised veins.
+- Mount Hess Copper-Gold Project in Central Queensland comprising EPM 18864 where historical exploration has identified zones up to 10 metres wide containing elevated copper and gold grades with strike lengths in excess of 200 metres. - Amber Creek Molybdenum-Tin-Tungsten Project, north Queensland: EPM 18865 where previous exploration has identified extensive and cross-cutting mineralised veins.

-The Offer of the securities is made in a prospectus lodged with ASIC on 8 February 2021.
+The Offer of the securities is made in a prospectus lodged with ASIC on 26 May 2021.
 To subscribe for Shares, applicants will need to complete the application form that is in, or accompanies, the prospectus.